The Journey to Building a Fine Art Digital Gallery

 Purchase a Mint condition, signed and numbered (467/650) "Gliding Swan" print by Ron Parker.
 This 1997 Greenwich Workshop lithograph includes a COA and has never been framed.
 Perfect for collectors of realistic wildlife art.

-Offer a Guarantee of Authenticity (not a COA, just a guarantee).
-COAs offered by non-publisher are of zero real value, but I wanted to let the potential buyers know that we stand buy the art we sell and if it is ever found to be non-authentic, then we will take it back and refund for a lifetime.
-This in reality is pretty low risk as I know the provenance of my prints and confident in the authenticity of everything I sell.
-I also gave it a nice touch printing them in parchment paper I had sitting around.
+I also offer a Guarantee of Authenticity (not a COA, just a guarantee).
+COAs offered by non-publishers are of zero real value.
+I wanted potential buyers to know that we stand by the art we sell.
+If it is ever found to be non-authentic, we will take it back and refund for a lifetime.
+This is low risk for me, as I know the provenance of my prints and am confident in the authenticity of everything I sell.
+I even added a nice touch by printing them on parchment paper I had lying around.

 Integrate the Product Catalog with Google Merchant Center and Facebook Commerce Center

-So now that the product are all formally listed in Wix, that's a great milestone step, but I really needed to get them to show on Google in the Shop tab and as a ranked product in the searches.
-Additionally, I wanted to the product to automatically feed over to Facebook Shop tab.
+Now that the products are all formally listed in Wix, that was a great milestone step.
+However, I really needed them to show up on Google in the Shop tab and as ranked products in searches.
+Additionally, I wanted the products to automatically feed over to Facebook Shop.

-As it turned out, wasting the hours and days on integrating into Facebook was of small value and I am not even going to get into getting this working but will focus on the Google Search integration and Google Merchant Center.
+As it turned out, spending hours on integrating into Facebook was of little value.
+I won’t dive into that, but I will focus on the Google Search integration and Google Merchant Center.

-You need to be careful that the first photo in your listing is less than 8MB
+Be careful that the first photo in your listing is less than 8MB.

-You need to make sure you setup a central return and shipping policy.
+Ensure you set up a central return and shipping policy.

-In GMC, Getting products to flow as "New" can be a challenge as Google might see some key words in your description that flags it as "Used", then you have a mismatch.
-Still working on this, but for now I just setup to automatically set the condition to match what it thinks it should be.
-There is an option under the GMC Product section under the Automations Tab to do this.
-If you don't do this, you won't be able to get out the errors from the mismatch, Wix doesn't give you control over this on that end.
+In GMC, getting products to flow as "New" can be a challenge.
+Google might see certain keywords in your description that flag it as "Used," leading to a mismatch.
+I’m still working on this, but for now, I just set it to automatically match what it thinks the condition should be.
+There’s an option under the GMC Product section in the Automations Tab to do this.
+If you don’t do this, you won’t be able to resolve the errors from the mismatch.
+Unfortunately, Wix doesn’t give you control over this on their end.

-Probably some other thing, but this was the key headaches I remember.
+There are probably other things I could mention, but these were the key headaches I remember.

-All this work in 1-3 was great and the site looked top notch, professional, but the reality was that none of the listings were showing up on Google Searches.
+All this work in steps 1-3 was great, and the site looked top-notch and professional.
+However, the reality was that none of the listings were showing up in Google Searches.

-It is important that you associate your Google Merchant account to your Google Search console.
-You can do this in settings, but this will fix any issues with Google Search Console thinking your products don't have shipping and return policies.
+It’s crucial to associate your Google Merchant account with your Google Search Console.
+You can do this in settings, and it will fix any issues with Google Search Console thinking your products don’t have shipping and return policies.

-Google is terribly slow at crawling your pages and some pages it just delays and delays.
-You can request it to index up to 10 pages a day and you just do that every morning until your unindexed pages start to get indexed.
+Google is notoriously slow at crawling your pages, and some pages just get delayed.
+You can request it to index up to 10 pages a day, so I did that every morning until my unindexed pages started to get indexed.

-The reporting only updates every 3-5 days, so its really hard to see your progress real-time.
-Stick with it.
+The reporting only updates every 3-5 days, making it challenging to see your progress in real-time.
+Stick with it!

 In Summary

-The example I have been using with the Ron Parker Gliding Swan hasn't been indexed yet, but I did a JD Challenger "War Ponies", and this is what we got.
+The example I’ve been using with the Ron Parker Gliding Swan hasn’t been indexed yet, but I did a JD Challenger "War Ponies," and this is what we got.
 Sweet!

 Comments